canonical/k8s-snap/docs/src/tutorial/kubectl.md

 ### 1. The Kubectl Command

-The kubectl communicates with the [Kubernetes API server](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/).
+The `kubectl` command communicates with the [Kubernetes API server](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/).

 The `kubectl` command included with Canonical Kubernetes is built from the original upstream source into the `k8s` snap you have installed.

 ### 2. How To Use Kubectl

-To access kubectl, run the following command:
+To access `kubectl`, run the following command:

 ```
 sudo k8s kubectl <command>